forter/trusted-agentic-commerce-protocol/sdk/javascript/README.md

 // Initialize recipient
 const recipient = new TACRecipient({
-  domain: 'merchant.com', // required (your domain as recipient)
+  domain: 'merchant.com', // your domain as recipient
-  privateKey: merchantPrivateKey, // required
+  privateKey: merchantPrivateKey
-  cacheTimeout: 3600000  // JWKS cache timeout in ms (default: 1 hour) });
+});

 // Process TAC-Protocol message (from header or body)